 Appointment reminders by text

-We will be starting an appointment reminder system by text message for the convenience of our patients.
+We have started an appointment reminder system by text message for the convenience of our patients.
 Please ensure we have your current mobile phone number, so you can benefit from this service.
 Please contact Reception to update your contact details.

 - You can see a GP outside surgery hours